Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Additional Results

 \section{Additional Results}

-The results in this appendix provide robustness checks and supporting detail for the main findings in Section~\ref{sec:results}, including the broader deception metric, the full bias--variance--covariance decomposition, and sensitivity to the confidence threshold $\tau$.
+The results in this supplementary material provide robustness checks and supporting detail for the main findings including the broader deception metric, the full bias--variance--covariance decomposition, and sensitivity to the confidence threshold $\tau$.